dfrnt-labs/terminusdb-docs-static/src/app/docs/branch-a-project-with-the-python-client/page.md

 nextjs:
   metadata:
     title: Branch a Project Using the Python Client
-    description: A guide to show how to branch a TerminusCMS project using the Python Client.
+    description: A guide to show how to branch a TerminusDB project using the Python Client.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/python-client-collaboration-branch.png